mohammnas/randomwalks.github.io/suggested.md

 ![analysis](/assets/analysis.png){: height="220px" width="150px" align="right"}

-This is a wonderful book for gaining both an intuitive and technical undestanding of single- variable real  analysis, that was written by a prolific mathematician to boot.
+This is a wonderful book for gaining both an intuitive and technical undestanding of single - variable real  analysis, and it was written by a prolific mathematician to boot.
 I used this book to supplement a course in undergraduate real analysis and found the non-standard concepts introduced such as "$$\epsilon$$ - closeness" and $$\epsilon$$ -